muhamadzolfaghari/unsafe-psedu-array-js/README.md

 var a = __spreadArray([], new Array(8).keys(), true);
 console.log(a);
 ```

+there is nothing in the console

-Solve the problem with Array.from
+## Solve the problem with Array.from

 ```js
 Array.from(new Array(10).keys())